robertbraeutigam/scan/README.md

 #### IGNORE (255)

 Devices must answer an unknown request code with this response.
-The Controller may reuse the Request Id of this exchange.
+The requester may reuse the Request Id of this exchange.

 There is no content for this type.